 Allow the salad to marinate in the fridge for 30 minutes prior to serving to allow flavors to meld together and for the salad to chill.

 Not at all.
-Slice the cucumbers as is and skip the step of needing to peel them.
+Slice the cucumbers with the skin on.
 That said, if you prefer them peeled, feel free to peel them.

 This salad is best the day it is made, however, if you have leftovers they should be stored in the fridge and will stay fresh for 2-3 days.
 Note that the salad may get soggy as it sits.

 Some may refer to radishes as a superfood.
 Radishes are a nutrient-dense food that is rich in antioxidants, vitamin C, fiber, and multiple minerals like potassium and calcium.